blossom-babs/blossom/src/pages/posts/sample-blog.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post
+# The Astro Sample Blog

 Published on: 2022-07-01